openvlc/OpenVLC/OpenVLC_VL_IR/README.md

     * TX_VL_IR_Dimming_100 --> 100% Dimming (Only the IR spectra is used)
 * Hardware: Contains the Design and Gerber files for the new OpenVLC cape that integrates both VL and IR LEDs.

-## New cape and pinout
+## Designed cape and pinout

-The images below show the new cape for combined transmissions in the VL and IR bands, including both the VL and IR LEDs, and the pinout of the BBB for the latest firmware.
+The image below shows the pinout of the BeagleBone Black for the new firmware, and the new cape for combined transmissions in the VL and IR bands, including both the VL and IR LEDs.
 As shown, the VL and IR signals are sent out through pins P8_45 and P9_46, respectively.

 <p align="center">
   <img src="https://github.com/openvlc/OpenVLC/blob/0ad4af993fdec1f5115155dbd78354616e4488bc/Images/Cape_for_TX_in_VL_IR_bands.png" width="65%" >